DamianArado/Node-Puppeteer/README.md

 # Node-Puppeteer
-Generate a PDF file of a web page using Puppeteer, Google’s Node API for headless Chrome and Chromium.
+Generate a PDF file 📄 of a web page using Puppeteer 💡 , Google’s Node API for headless Chrome and Chromium.